AlexiaDelorme/project-spacex/testing/TESTING.md

 ###### Feature 1 - Home page

-**Hypothesis:** The user should be logged out to perform this test.

 **Test scenario:**
-- [x] The title and the picture of the welcome page loaded successfully.
+- [x] The title and the picture of the welcome section loaded successfully.
-- Our recipes section
-    - [x] When scrolling down, the user should first see a section teaser for recipes.
+- [x] The navbar should be transparent, when scrolling down, it should turn white.
+- [x] 'Discover' button
+        - When hovered over, the background color should get darker.
+        - When clicked, it should take the user further down on the home page: where the travel agency is presented.
-    - [x] Confirm that the three pictures loaded successfully.
+- [x] Confirm that all the pictures on the home page loaded successfully, including the ones for passengers testimonials.
+- [x] Confirm that the following information is on the page:
+        - innovative concept of the travel company
+        - categories of trips (individuals & scientists)
+        - statistics on our trips
+        - testimonials of passengers
+        - button to browse trips
+- [x] At the bottom of the home page, get to the 'Book Your Next Trip' button
-    - [x] When the user hovers over `EXPLORE RECIPES`, the font colour should turn pink and the border below should expand.
+        - When hovered over, the background color should turn white.
-    - [x] Click on `EXPLORE RECIPES`, it should take the user to the explore recipes page.
+        - When clicked, it should take the user to the page where all the destinations are listed.

-- Online cookbook section
+**Test result:** Successful :white_check_mark:

+###### Feature 2 - About page

+**Test scenario:**
+- [x] The title and the picture of the header loaded successfully.
-    - [x] When scrolling down, the user should then see a section teaser for the online cookbook.
+- [x] The navbar should be transparent, when scrolling down, it should turn white.
-    - [x] Confirm that the picture loaded successfully.
+- [x] Confirm that all the pictures on the page loaded successfully.
-    - [x] When the user hovers over `JOIN US`, the font colour should turn pink and the border below should expand.
+- [x] At the bottom of the page, get to the 'Browse Trips' button
+        - When hovered over, the background color should get darker.
-    - [x] Click on `JOIN US`, it should take the user to the sign up page.
+        - When clicked, it should take the user to the page where all the destinations are listed.

-- About us section
+**Test result:** Successful :white_check_mark:

+###### Feature 3 - Contact page

+**Test scenario:**
+- [x] The title and the picture of the header loaded successfully.
+- [x] The navbar should be transparent, when scrolling down, it should turn white.
+- [x] Confirm that the contact form and the google map loaded successfully.
+- [x] As a logged in user, confirm that the following fields of the contact form are already filled: First Name, Last Name and Email.
+- [x] Try to submit the form with a missing field and confirm that you get an alert box advising you of the missing field.
+- [x] Submit a complete form, you should get redirected back to the contact page with a green flash message confirming that the request was sent.

+**Test result:** Successful :white_check_mark:

+###### Feature 4 - Scientists page

+**Test scenario:**
+- [x] The title and the picture of the header loaded successfully.
-    - [x] When scrolling down, the user should finally see a section teaser to present the website.
+- [x] The navbar should be transparent, when scrolling down, it should turn white.
-    - [x] Confirm that the picture loaded successfully.
+- [x] Confirm that all the pictures on the page loaded successfully.
-    - [x] When the user hovers over `LEARN MORE`, the font colour should turn pink and the border below should expand.
+- [x] At the bottom of the page, get to the 'Contact Us' button
+        - When hovered over, the background color should get darker.
-    - [x] Click on `LEARN MORE`, it should take the user to the sign up page.
+        - When clicked, it should take the user to the contact page.

 **Test result:** Successful :white_check_mark: